Dunning Agent

 Send first dunning notice (gentle reminder) Issue first reminder by email, letter, or portal notification?
 Rules Engine Vendor

 Reg F Sec.
-1006.6 (US) prohibits inconvenient time/place + requires meaningful disclosure; UK Pre-Action Protocol Para 3 (proportionate communications); EU Directive 2011/7/EU does not prescribe form but recital 12 expects reasonable demand
+1006.6 in the US prohibits an inconvenient time or place and requires meaningful disclosure; UK Pre-Action Protocol Para 3 calls for proportionate communications; and EU Directive 2011/7/EU does not prescribe a form but recital 12 expects a reasonable demand.

 Decision Record